Mesothelioma VA Burial Benefits

 • Memorial items

-If a U.S. veteran with mesothelioma passes away, their family members can use these VA benefits to make sure they are buried with honor and to offset funeral costs.
+Family members can use these VA benefits to make sure the veteran is buried with honor and to offset funeral costs.

 Mesothelioma Hope stands ready to help military families access the benefits they need to honor their loved one.
 Get our Free Veterans Compensation Guide to see all the ways we can support you.